-Setting a financial goal does not only help you stay focused, but also creates a sense of optimism as well as security.
+Setting a financial goal not only helps you stay focused, but also creates a sense of optimism as well as security.
 By doing this, you are more likely to succeed in being able to control your spending.
-It is important to take the time to write down your goals and keep them somewhere where you will see them on a daily basis.
+It is important to take the time to write down your goals and keep them somewhere you will see them on a daily basis.

 Examples of financial goals are:

 - I will make my coffee at home in the morning instead of purchasing a cup.

 - I will only spend money on fast food for one meal every week.

 - I will not incur more than X amount of debt per month.